What does a murmur mean?

+So, there are many reasons from valvular issues, to constriction of valve size to defects between chambers.
 Finally, turbulence can be heard when the blood is too thin (anemia) or even when a patient is very excited, causing the heart to pump faster and harder than normal.

 Are different types of murmurs associated with specific diseases or conditions?